 Because black ice is practically invisible, it’s very dangerous on the road.
 Black ice tends to form in the evening and the morning.
 If you see a patch of roadway ahead of you that looks shiny while the rest of the road looks dull, it could be black ice.
 Oftentimes, if you have not already taken the necessary safety precautions, it is already too late by the time you see it.
 So, what precautions should a driver take when ice may be present?

 If temperatures are around freezing, you know there’s a chance for ice.
 Therefore, you should always reduce your speed.
-If you’re slide, even a little, chances are you’re driving too fast for the conditions.
+It doesn’t matter whether you are a pro driver, or if you have just finished your lessons with a Driving instructor Training Gateshead (or elsewhere); driving on the ice needs to be extremely cautious to prevent accidents.
+If you’re sliding, even a little, chances are you’re driving too fast for the conditions.
 If you find yourself driving on black ice, take your foot off the accelerator and don’t hit the brakes or make any sudden movements with your steering wheel.
 The idea is to keep the steering wheel straight and let the truck and trailer travel over the ice.
-Black ice is usually patchy, so you’ll likely hit clear pavement in just a few feet.
+Black ice is usually patchy, so you’ll likely hit the clear pavement in just a few feet.

 Steer Into the Slide